hy-qwer/Manifold-Constrained-Editing/README.md

 # Manifold Constrained Editing

-This repository contains the public code and model checkpoints for the manuscript **"Manifold-Guided Deterministic Editing in Visual Representation Spaces"**, which is currently under consideration at *The Visual Computer*.
+This repository contains the public code and model checkpoints for the manuscript **"Manifold-Guided Deterministic Editing in Visual Representation Spaces"**

 DOI: [10.5072/zenodo.469062](https://doi.org/10.5072/zenodo.469062)